Ataur Rahman Mazarbhuiya

-Ataur Rahman Mazarbhuiya was an All India United Democratic Front politician from Assam.
-He has been elected in Assam Legislative Assembly election in 2006 and 2011 from Katigorah constituency.
+Ataur Rahman Mazarbhuiya is an Indian National Congress politician from Assam.
+He was elected to the Assam Legislative Assembly in the 2006 and 2011 election from Katigorah constituency as a candidate of an All India United Democratic Front.
 He joined Indian National Congress before the assembly election in 2016 and contested from that party.
-He is also a religious leader, a frontline leader of Nadwatut Tameer (an Islamic Organization).
-He is also the editor of Monthly Neda-E-Deen.
+He is also a religious leader, a frontline leader of Nadwatut Tameer (an Islamic organization).
+He is also the editor of Monthly Neda-e-Deen.